adaltas/node-nikita/packages/lxd/src/resources.coffee.md

 # `nikita.lxd.resources`

-Show full device configuration for containers or profiles

-## Options

-* `container` (string, required)
-  The name of the container.
-* `device` (string, required)
-  Name of the device in LXD configuration, for example "eth0".
+Show full information about the resources available to the LXD server.

 ## Output parameters

 * `err`
   Error object if any.
 * `result.status` (boolean)
-  True if the device was created or the configuraion updated.
 * `result.config` (object)
-  Devince configuration.
+  Information about the resources available to the LXD server.

 ## Example